 A practical study of Church Ministry with emphasis given to its biblical foundation, philosophy of ministry, and the various areas of ministry.
 The ministry is considered as a calling and a career.

 The Bible instructs the believer to not only obey the purpose for the believer’s existence (Matt.
 28:18–20), but to fulfill this purpose in the local church (Eph.
 4:12).
 Therefore, the believer should have a heightened value for the local church and thereby intelligently minister in it.
 This course is a practical study for the vocational ministry student as well as for the student who desires to be more informed of his/her role as a lay minister in the church.
 The student will, as never before, focus on the “big picture” of local church ministry and value all of its intricacies.
 Emphasis will also be put on the activities that make a church healthy.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Philosophy of Ministry Paper Assignment
+Philosophy of Ministry: First Draft Assignment

 The student will write a paper expressing his/her perspective on basic ministry functions.
 This paper will serve as a baseline for growth as the student proceeds to study The Nine Marks of a Healthy Church.
 This assignment must be 675-750 words.
 The student must use at least two sources for this assignment.
 (CLO: A, B, E)